TechSckoolByVijay/killercoda-scenarios/s01l01-terminal-basics/step1.md

 ---

-## � Question 2: Who Am I in This System?
+📝 Practice Exercise 2: Who Am I in This System?

 Now let's find out your identity in this Linux system.
 Every user has a unique name: